 - Grease your pizza pan with a little bit of olive oil.

 - Fit your rolled out dough on top of the pizza pan.

-- Add the tomato sauce first, then sprinkle with the oregano.
+- Add the pizza sauce first, then sprinkle with the oregano.

 - Then add the rest of the ingredients in the following order: pepperoni, mushrooms and green peppers.
 Top all of your ingredients with the grated mozzarella.